zaalang/docs/docs/language/structs.rst

 A struct method must explicitly declare a this parameter for access to member fields. (the "this mut &" is equivalent to "Pixel mut &this")

 Using the member operator (.), this function may be called as px.move_to(3, 4).

-The memberTemplates
+Templates
 ---------

 Structs may be generic over type arguments.